NeuralEnsemble/cobrawap/README.rst

 **Cobrawap features...**

+* a user-friendly command line interface guiding the setup and usage
 * a hierarchical and modular pipeline framework based on the Snakemake_ workflow management tool
 * reusable method implementations (*stages* and *blocks*) for standalone applications or integration into workflows
 * analysis methods for electrophysiological and optical data on the characterization of cortical wave activity and local oscillations